Sydney Craniosacral Centre

 In our evolutionary days, the bodies original stress response to being hunted, was to provide higher doses of cortisol to inhibit any potential inflammation.
 In danger the body prepares itself and releases cortisol beforehand as a precaution to reduce any potential inflammation from the wounds, as cortisol suppresses your immune system.
 The body can also produce cholesterol as a precautionary measure when injured, which acts like a form of sticky glue to close any potential wounds, again enhancing our chances to survive.
 These are intelligent preservation mechanisms of the body but with prolonged stress this will start to have an influence on the effectiveness of the immune system and can lead to infections, inflammation and immune-mediated diseases like allergies, rheumatoid arthritis, ulcerative colitis, lupus but also to an increased sensitivity of pain receptors, which changes the brain receptors and can lead to things like chronic pain and fibromyalgia.

 These stress pathways can react all 3 simultaneously and ideally they should raise and fall like a healthy wave during a typical day.
 However these days we have chronic stress and it seems we are always being chased by that Tiger.
+Often people have no idea how tense or stressed they really are on a daily basis.
 When there is no down time for repair and regeneration and the body gets stuck on the higher activated side, it will adversely affect our tissues, our immune system and nervous system, leaving us vulnerable and unable to fight of any viruses, inflammation or cancer cells.
 As chronic stress rewires our brain by dialling our internal thermostat up, it can lock in any increases of adrenaline, norepinephrine and/or cortisol on a more permanent basis, so it starts to feel normal.
 It is only when clients start to shift back into a healthy wave that they realise how far off kilter they really were.
 In Chronic Fatigue, Chronic Pain, Inflammations, Glandular Fever, Rheumatoid arthritis, IBS, Autoimmune diseases, Asthma, Anxiety, Panic Attacks, Sleep disorders, Depression and many other complex and chronic illnesses this deregulation of the 3 biological Stress pathways responses, lie as the source behind these physical issues.

 Stress response memory